sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 email: myemail@gmail.com
 {% endhighlight %}

-- Replace the 'myfacebook', 'mytwitter' dummy names with your actual IDs from each of the sites, and you're good to go!
+- Replace the dummy names (myfacebook, mytwitter etc) with your actual IDs from each of the sites, and you're good to go.
-- If you don't want a specific social link to show below your picture on the front page, put a '#' symbol in the front, which will 'comment out' the line and not run it as code.
+- If you don't want a specific social link to show below your picture on the front page, put a '#' symbol in the front, which will comment out the line and not run it as code.